top of page

 Saint Paul Byzantine Tower in Nea Fokaia, Chalkidiki

-The Byzantine Tower of Agios Pavlos dominates the small bay.
+The Byzantine Tower of Agios Pavlos

 Saint Paul Byzantine Tower in Nea Fokaia, Chalkidiki

-Modern Nea Fokaia was founded in 1924 by refugees from Asia Minor, who fled after the population exchange between Greece and Turkey.
+Modern Nea Fokaia was founded in 1924 by refugees from Asia Minor, who arrived after the population exchange between Greece and Turkey.
+They rebuilt their lives here using stone from older ruins and named the village Nea Fokaia, "New Fokea", in memory of their lost homeland.

 The harbour of Nea Fokaia, Chalkidiki, Greece.